-AppFollow is an app and games monitoring service for users’ reviews, responses, and ASO.
-From the article you’ll learn why you can benefit using AppFollow, who needs it and when, and how to begin working with it.
-AppFollow tools will be helpful for big corporations as well as indie developers.
+AppFollow is a service that allows you to promote your mobile app or game by combining Data Mining, App Store Optimization and Customer support.
+From the article you’ll learn why to use AppFollow, who needs it and when, and how to begin working with it.
+AppFollow tools will be helpful for both corporations and indie developers.

 Key ingredients for a successful app or mobile game: